wuyuxiangaaa/Study/pages/Unit 4单词笔记.md

 		- He ran a great deal faster than I. background-color:: #264c9b
 	- a great deal of + n.[U]
+	  background-color:: #533e7d
-		- get a deal of information background-color: #00ff00
+		- get a deal of information
 		- waste a great deal of time